Lincoln Detox

 Lincoln Detox was a drug detoxification clinic in Lincoln Hospital in the South Bronx.
 It was founded in 1970 by members and affiliates of the Black Panther Party, the Republic of New Afrika, the Young Lords, and Students for a Democratic Society.
 The clinic offered holistic drug rehabilitation, employing acupuncture, political education classes informed, among other ideologies, by Marxism, and community service.
+It became known as "The People's Program."